Singleton - Golden Bay - Secret Harbour

 Singleton - Golden Bay - Secret Harbour's young demographic places it in the bottom 15% of areas nationwide

-Singleton-Golden Bay-Secret Harbour has a median age of 33, which is younger than Greater Perth's figure of 37 and Australia's national average of 38 years.
+Singleton-Golden Bay-Secret Harbour has a median age of 33, which is younger than Greater Perth's figure of 37 and Australia's national median age of 38.
 Compared to Greater Perth, Singleton-Golden Bay-Secret Harbour has a higher proportion of residents aged 5-14 (16.8%) but fewer residents aged 25-34 (11.4%).
-Between the 2021 Census and present, the age group 55 to 64 has grown from 9.6% to 11.1% of the population.
-Conversely, the proportion of residents aged 5 to 14 has decreased from 18.1% to 16.8%, while the 45 to 54 age group has dropped from 15.7% to 14.4%.
-Population forecasts for 2041 indicate significant demographic shifts in Singleton-Golden Bay-Secret Harbour, with the strongest projected growth in the 65 to 74 cohort (86%), adding 1,175 residents to reach a total of 2,546.
-Conversely, the 35 to 44 age group is projected to decrease by 2 residents.
+Between the 2021 Census and the present, the population of those aged 55 to 64 has increased from 9.6% to 11.1%.
+Conversely, the proportion of residents aged 5 to 14 has decreased from 18.1% to 16.8%, and the percentage of those aged 45 to 54 has dropped from 15.7% to 14.4%.
+By 2041, population forecasts indicate significant demographic shifts in Singleton-Golden Bay-Secret Harbour.
+The 65 to 74 age group is projected to grow by 86%, adding 1,175 residents to reach a total of 2,546.
+Meanwhile, the 35 to 44 age group is forecasted to decrease by 2 residents.

 Frequently Asked Questions - Age